eecs280staff/tutorials/docs/setup_vscode.md

 **Windows/WSL:** Open the Ubuntu application.

-Navigate to the directory where you store your projects, create a new directory, then move into the new directory. (`awdeorio` likes to use a directory called `src` in his home directory.)
+Navigate to the directory where you store your projects, create a new directory, then move into the new directory.
 Your folder location might be different.
 ```console
 $ cd /Users/awdeorio/src/eecs280
 $ mkdir p1-stats